svozza/node-rust-wasm-lambda/README.md

 in a folder called `dist`.
 3. Create a blank Node.js AWS lambda function.
 4. Upload the zip to the lambda function.
-5. Execute the lambda function with the default test envent, which should produce the following output:
+5. Execute the lambda function with the default test event, which should produce the following output:

 ```
 "VALUE1!"